Redolith/RaVariables/README.md

 # RaVariables
-Expasnison for PlaceholderAPI, that shares ReActions' variables
+Expansion for PlaceholderAPI, that shares ReActions' variables